-For rooms with spread out desks or rows (and that do well with movement and can manage voice levels!), we played “Quiz, Quiz, Trade” with these task discussion cards.
+For rooms with spread out desks or rows (and that do well with movement and can manage voice levels!), we played “Ask-Ask-Switch” with these task discussion cards.
 On three of the cards, I put a star and a number*.
-When we were done with QQT, I collected the cards but asked the students with a starred cards to hold onto them.
+When we were done, I collected the cards but asked the students with a starred cards to hold onto them.
 We gathered in a circle and had a class discussion about those three questions – questions I thought the group needed to talk about more deeply.

 I write the number with a permanent marker on laminated cards.
 To remove, I color over it with dry erase marker and erase.
 This lets me customize the cards for each class/cohort.

-For classes seated in table groups (and/or that need more structure), I tried out a new activity called “Simultaneous Round Robin” or “Simultaneous Round Table.”
+For classes seated in table groups (and/or that need more structure), I tried out a new activity that I called “Write Around” with them.
 I picked the four most important discussion questions about the story and about gossip/rumors in general and made sheets for each of them with spots for four different answers.
 Each student in the table group received a different question and they wrote their responses until I told them to rotate.
 The sheets rotated clockwise and students read their new question, read the prior students’ answers, and then added their own responses.
 After four rounds, each student had answered each question.